sergiokopplin/indigo/about.md

 More information on my academic journey can be found in my CV.

 Apart from all this, I love theatre, meeting new people, travelling and reading.
-Feel free to write to me with any questions or opportunities in teeaching or theatre that you think will interest me.
+Feel free to write to me with any questions or opportunities in teaching or theatre that you think will interest me.